unascribed/FlexVer/SPEC.md

 important to specify this behavior.
 Built-in language string comparisons often ignore Unicode and simply compare the literal code unit values.

-However, for less surprising behavior and ease of implementation in languages without a full Unicode database, only the ASCII digits (`0123456789`) are considered to be *digits* in FlexVer, and that is how they will be referred to in the rest of this document.
+Despite usage of Unicode codepoints, for less surprising behavior and ease of implementation in languages without a full Unicode database, only the ASCII digits (`0123456789`) are considered to be *digits* in FlexVer (rather than the full Unicode definition), and that is how the term *digit* is used in the rest of this document.

 ## Decomposition
 The core of a FlexVer comparison is the *decomposition* of the input string into a series of *components*.
-A *component* is a run of codepoints that are either all digits, or all are not digits.
+A component is a run of codepoints that are either all digits, or all are not digits.
 Decompositions in this document will be represented with spaces separating all components, like so:

 `1 .
 0 .
 1 _ 01 -pre 1 +exp 2`